I tested the top DVD selling apps and websites so you don’t have to.

 For online buyback sites like World of Books, the answer is yes, the barcode is mandatory.
 It’s how their automated systems identify the exact version of the DVD and give you a price.
 But if you are selling directly on eBay or locally, you don’t technically need it.

-So, What’s the Best Place to Sell YOUR DVDs?
+So, What’s the Best Place to Sell Your DVDs?

 That stack of old DVDs doesn’t have to be a dust collector anymore.

-My final advice is simple:
+My final advice is simple and depends entirely on your goal:

 You now have all the information you need to choose the best place to sell your used DVDs for the most money!